charlottedinsdale/Rooms-at-The-Castle/README.md

 - W3 Schools for parallax code
 - Freepik for generic room images
 - FullCalendar for JavaScript calendar and documentation
+- chatGPT for project ideation prompting, room descriptions and code troubleshooting
+- The Castle Hotel for homepage images and address

 # Acknowledgements